demidenko05/beige-springboot/README.txt

 b) good approach - two services writes their own entities (Invoice and InvPaid):
 102.77 - beige-kafka (after saving bank payment) in the same transaction changes InvPaid.totPaid
-         - beige-bservice changes invoice.descr and invoice.totalPaid
+         - beige-bservice1 changes invoice.descr and invoice.totalPaid
          - they use read-committed level to trigger this live test type in kafka-console-producer:
 >{"paymId":"2","custmNme":"OOO berezka","custmId":"28200000192299","invoiceId":"2","totalAmount":"102.77"}